 I learned to ride a bicycle when me and my friends started breaking them and then I would fix them.
 I remember as a child making a card board sign and putting it next to the busy Walden Ave saying in 5-6 year old hand writing bike repairs I wanted to start a business then.
 When I was 6 years old I was down in the basement at my older cousin’s house looking around.
-He had an old junk mini bike sitting there leaning against the wall buried in other junk and I dug it out and asked him about it and we'll didn't leave with it that day but I'm sure as a six year old i just wouldn't shut up about it.
+He had an old junk mini bike sitting there leaning against the wall buried in other junk and I dug it out and asked him about it and we didn't leave with it that day but I'm sure as a six-year old i just wouldn't shut up about it.
 And got my hands on it.
 Me and my father rebuilt the thing from the ground up new motor wheels tires cables painted the frame.
 Built custom fenders for it, seat.
 My dad taught me and had me working with a blow torch at 6 years old.
 We built a pretty cool little mini bike.
 Then I had to learn to ride it for the first time... well like I said earlier we lived on a busy rode.
 But we had a long drive way.
 My dad started me are the end of the drive way near the street and had me pointed toward the open garage and told me to take it easy and stop by the garage or go around it into the yard.
 Well I did something like that.
 I got on it opened her up all the way and flew up the drive way veered to the left and crashed into the stone face of the garage bounced off that and slammed into the hard wood deck on the back of the house full bore.
 With my dad running behind me, and we'll he didn't let me give up.
-Then years later out grew that and he surprised me with a 80cc two stroke then it's just kinda snow balled from there.
+Then years later out grew that and he surprised me with a 80cc two-stroke then it's just kinda snow balled from there.

 When I was 4 years old my mother passed away from cancer, at that time my dad did not own a motorcycle.

 When my mom passed, she told my dad to go buy himself a new Harley with whatever insurance money she was leaving behind.
-He got a new Harley Davidson heritage softail and I was raised riding on it working on it, and it sitting in our living room every winter in Buffalo NY.
+He got a new Harley Davidson heritage softail and I was raised riding on it, working on it, and sitting it in our living room every winter in Buffalo NY.
 When I was 8 we moved to FL.
 And I hated my way through school often drawing and dreaming of motorcycles to pass the time.
 I drew up several of my first original creations on paper in class and then started building them with my father’s help.
-My father is a lifelong artist in every way and was a welder fabricator and is an award winning tattoo artist.
-So i had a lot to learn from him.
+My father is a lifelong artist in every way and was a welder fabricator and is an award-winning tattoo artist.
+So I had a lot to learn from him.
 We built several full custom show winning bikes in his garage.
-I graduated high school in 2006, and got a job as an aluminum tig welder- fabricator building high end custom t tops and towers on boats while still building customs in my dad's garage.
+I graduated from high school in 2006, and got a job as an aluminum TIG welder- fabricator building high end custom t tops and towers on boats while still building customs in my dad's garage.
 Eventually my boss at the boat shop let me start a small motor cycle shop behind the boat business.
 Eventually I told my boss I no longer wanted to work in the t top- aluminum shop anymore; I wanted to fully devote my time in the bike shop.
 I then decided it was time to start a new journey and started Weston Davern chop shop Inc. In 2008 and I have worked my way up through this industry ever since.
 On the principles of hard work, devotion, the good lord and extreme patience, reading and research have gotten me where I am today.
 And I truly appreciate your interest in me and or my business.